2018 anti-Muslim riots in Sri Lanka: Kandy

-The motive behind the attack has not been clearly established.
+The motive behind the attack has not been established.
 Some reports state it stemmed from a road accident where the trucker had damaged the wing mirror of an auto rickshaw the assailants had been travelling in while attempting to overtake it; all four suspects were reported to have been intoxicated.
-The suspects were arrested by the Sri Lanka Police on the day of the attack and remanded until 7 March.High ambulance activity was reported from Menikhinna, and 7 people were arrested there for disorderly behavior and for causing unrest.
-Three police officers were injured. he curfew put in place on the evening of 6 March was lifted briefly on the morning of the 7 of March, but soon reimposed.
+The suspects were arrested by the police on the day of the attack and remanded until 7 March.
+High ambulance activity was reported from Menikhinna, and 7 people were arrested there for disorderly behavior and for causing unrest.
+Three police officers were injured.
+Curfew imposed on the evening of 6 March was lifted briefly in the morning of 7 March but was soon re-imposed.
 7 March also saw Muslim residents of Mullegama barricading themselves inside a local mosque after a Sinhalese mob attacked their homes alleging theft of a donation box from a nearby Buddhist temple; the Muslims accused the police of inaction in the face of the mobs.
-One Sinhalese male was reported to have died and another injured in an explosion of unknown origin in the course of the Mullegama attacks.
-Some media reported his injuries sustained in an attack carried out by Muslim men.
-A reaction that a Buddhist monk at the Mullegama temple said was precipitated by a projectile attack against his temple by Muslims earlier in the day.
+One Sinhalese male was reported to have died and another was injured in an explosion of unknown origin in the course of the Mullegama attacks.
+Some media reported that his injuries were sustained in an attack carried out by Muslim men.
+As a reaction to a statement made by a Buddhist monk at the Mullegama temple, a projectile attack against his temple was carried out by Muslims earlier in the day.

-Katugastota also saw anti-Muslim violence and arson, while a mob assembled in the Ambatanna town center after a rumor that a temple was being attacked: the mob then proceeded to damage property and engaged in rioting.
+Katugastota also saw anti-Muslim violence and arson, while a mob assembled in the Ambatanna town center after a rumor that a temple was being attacked.
+The mob then proceeded to damage property and engaged in rioting.

 Other districts

 Small incidents were reported in other districts against Muslims.
-A tire was burned in front mosque in Medina Nagar, Vavuniya.
+A tire was burned in front of a mosque in Medina Nagar, Vavuniya.
 However, the police and army controlled the situation and protected the mosque.
 Some shops belonging to Muslims were damaged and some shop workers were assaulted in Ambatenna, Matale.
 A grenade blast left one dead.
-The following incident occurred despite a ban on social media networks designed to reduce the bloodshed.
+The incident occurred despite a ban on social media networks designed to reduce bloodshed.